I am Carisa Holmes

 During my long years of study and experience in music, holistic health, energy work, bodywork, and human psychology, I have created a unique coaching method that is both practical and open to magic and mystery.

 I love helping people overcome the impact of stressful events, birth trauma, and ACE (adverse childhood experiences) and break through writer’s block, get over stage fright, and free up their creative flow!

 Working with Me

-I currently live in Columbus, Ohio with my crazy cool cat, Maya, and an ever-growing collection of house plants.
+I currently live in Columbus, Ohio with my crazy cool cat, Maya, my wonderful and talented partner Tony, and an ever-growing collection of house plants.
 I primarily work over Zoom, but I do offer some in-person sessions with clients in the Columbus, Ohio area.